kosli-dev/labs/lab-01-get-ready.md

 In this lab, you will:

 - Create a free Kosli account
-- Fork the labs repository to your GitHub account
+- Create a copy of the labs repository to your GitHub account
-- Enable GitHub Actions on your forked repository
+- Enable GitHub Actions on your copied repository
 - Verify that the pipeline runs successfully and produces artifacts
 - Observe the application deployment process